Marco Kana

-Marco Kana (born 8 August 2002) is a footballer who currently plays as a defender for Anderlecht in the Belgian Pro League.
+Marco Kana (born 8 August 2002) is a professional footballer who plays as a defender for Belgian Pro League club Anderlecht.
 Born in DR Congo, Kana represents Belgium internationally.

 Club career

 Kana was born in Kinshasa, DR Congo, and moved to Belgium at a young age.
 In 2019, he joined Anderlecht.
 On 20 October 2019, he scored his first goal in a 4–1 win over Sint-Truiden, to become the 7th youngest scorer at the club.

 On 1 September 2023, he extended his contract with Anderlecht until 2026, and was loaned out to Kortrijk.

 International career

 He is a youth international for Belgium.
 He captained the Belgium U17 at the 2019 European Championship.